 - Hewlett Packard — Benedict v.
 Hewlett Packard (California) — Defeated class certification in exempt status class action under Fair Labor Standards Act and related state statutes originally brought on behalf of over 16,000 technical solutions professionals.

 - American Airlines — Woodall v.
 American Airlines, Inc. (Texas) — Lead trial counsel for American in putative class action brought by the Civil Rights Division of the U.S. Department of Justice under the Uniformed Services Employment and Reemployment Rights Act.

 - General Motors — In re Motors Liquidation Co.
 (New York) — Successfully obtained discharge in bankruptcy proceedings of all putative class action claims against successor to General Motors Corporation, including claims under the Alien Tort Claims Act brought on behalf of a putative class consisting of all black South Africans who were victims of Apartheid.

 - General Motors — In re Motors Liquidation Co.
-(New York) — Successfully settled over one billion dollars of unliquidated claims against debtor’s estate by setting up a cutting-edge, court-ordered alternative dispute resolution program.
+(New York) — Successfully settled over US$1 billion of unliquidated claims against debtor’s estate by setting up a cutting-edge, court-ordered alternative dispute resolution program.
 Mediated and settled dozens of cases nationwide.

 - Negotiations against Texas Juvenile Justice Department (Texas) — Collaborated with Texas Appleseed to negotiate, through a series of written submissions and agency meetings, improvements to mental health and education policies for imprisoned children, including the improper use of solitary confinement.